 |

-T 4266 was the original operating trailer for Chopper Power Car C 3600,
+T 4266 was the original companion trailer for Chopper motor car C 3600 (the

 It was delivered to Flemington Maintenance Centre with C 3600 on 20th March